sigmavirus24/github-cli/README.rst

     :alt: Build Status
     :target: http://travis-ci.org/sigmavirus24/github-cli

-Currently, this is just an idea, but this tool will provide comprehensive interaction with GitHub from the commandline via the API.
+This tool provides partial itneraction with GitHub and its API from the command line.
+This tool is far from complete or comprehensive.

 Dependencies
 ------------